-FROM THE PRESIDENT

-Having recently returned from overseas, where was fortunate to attend meetings of acoustical societies in France, Britain, Canada and the United States, I am very pleased to find that the Australian Acoustical Society is continuing to flourish.
-I taking Members as well as thanking all of our oxisting Sustaining Members for their continued support.

-At the Council Meeting held in December the dealys which sometimes occur between the receipt of an application for membership and the admission of the applicant to the Society were annot, in order to ensure uniformity throughout the sporopriate Divisional Membership Grading Committee which makes a recommendation to the Divisional Committee.
-A recommendation is then Divisional Committee, A recommendation to tion to Council.
-If any queries are raised regardtion to Council.
-If any queries are raised regarding eligibility for the particular grade requested. further delays may occur.
-In this latter respect 1 would again like to remind members of their responsibility to the Society when acting as Proposers for applicants for membership; only when they are satisfied that the applicant has the required qualifications and experience for the grade requested should they agree to act (the Membership Information sheet is helpful in this area).

-In order to admit applicants for the grade of Member, Affliate and Student as soon as possible to the Society, Council has now decided that they will be admitted initially at the grade of Subscriber.
+FROM THE PRESIDENT Having recently returned from overseas, where I was fortunate to attend meetings of acoustical societies in France, Britain, Canada and the United States, I am very pleased to find that the Australian Acoustical Society is continuing to flourish.
+I would like particularly to welcome our new Sutaining Members as well as thanking all of our wisting Sustaining Members for their continued support.
+Council Meeting held in Docember the delays which sometimes occur between the receipt of an application for membership and the admission of the applicant to the Society were again discussed.
+The procedure is a lengthy one, since, in order borsons letter combeted by the applicant to consider the support of the s further delays may occur.
+In this latter respect I would again like to remind members of their responsibility to the Society when acting as Proposers for applicants for membership; only when they are satisfied that the applicant has the required qualifications and experience for the grade requested should they agree to act (the Membership Information sheet is helpful in this area).
+In order to admit applicants for the grade of Member, Affiliate and Student as soon as possible to the Society, Council has now decided that they will be admitted initially at the grade of Subscriber.
 The Federal Registra has been empowered to application from a Division, and, since it is only necessary for a person to demonstrate a genuine interest in the objects and activities of the Society, this should be a relatively quick procedure.
-Thus, whils the application for admission to Member, cant will become a member of the Society and receive all the normal benefits.
+Thus, whilst the application for admission to Member, cant will become a member of the Society and receive all the normal benefits.
 ANITA LAWRENCE.

 OUR SERVICES TO INDUSTRY AND THE ACOUSTIC FRATERNITY INCLUDE

-INSTRUMENTATION
+· INSTRUMENTATION

 - FOR OCCUPATIONAL NOISE SURVEYS

 - FOR ENVIRONMENTAL SURVEYS

 - FOR AIRCRAFT NOISE MEASUREMENT

 - FOR SHIPBOARD USE

 DESIGN AND FABRICATION FOR NOISE CONTROL

 - INDUSTRIAL PLANT

 - LARGE UTILITIES PLANT

 - DOUBLE GLAZING FOR COMMERCIAL AND INDUSTRIAL PREMISES

 COMPUTERISED DATA LOGGING AND RETRIEVAL SYSTEMS

 - AUTOMATIC AUDIOMETRY

 - CORRELATION SYSTEMS FOR NOISE DOSE/AUDIOMETRY

 - FULL MEDICAL HISTORY DATA CORRELATION

 HIGH LEVEL ADVISORY SERVICES

-- HEARING CONSERVATION PROGRAMMES INCLUDING DESIGN AND IMPLEMENTATION - OCCUPATIONAL HEALTH ENGINEERING
+- HEARING CONSERVATION PROGRAMMES INCLUDING DESIGN AND IMPLEMENTATION

-AUSTRALIAN NEWS

-VICTORIA DIVISION

-Technical Meetings:
+- OCCUPATIONAL HEALTH ENGINEERING

+THE ENVIRONMENTAL INSTRUMENTATION UNIT

+Australian General Electric (Sales) Ltd.